Siddhj2206/Novel-Translator/README.md

   --base_prompt BASE_PROMPT
                         Base prompt for translation.
 Is overridden by 'base_prompt' in novel's config.json if present.
-                        (default: Translate the following Korean text to English:)
+                        (default: Translate the following text to English:)
 ```

 ## How it Works